namfuentesganti/BalanceSpikeTrap.sol/README.md

 # BalanceSpikeTrap

 ## Objective
-Build and deploy a fully functional Drosera trap that:
+Deploy a Drosera-compatible trap that:
 - Monitors ETH balance spikes of a specific wallet.
 - Uses the standard collect() / shouldRespond() interface.
-- Triggers a response when balance deviation exceeds 5%.
+- Triggers if the balance increases or decreases by ≥5%.
-- Integrates with a separate response contract to handle alert logic.
+- Passes the balance data to an external alert contract (e.g., CustomAlertReceiver).

 ## Problem
-Ethereum wallets used by DAOs, DeFi protocols, or multisig treasuries are critical infrastructure.
-Any unexpected ETH movement — whether loss or gain — might signal:
+Wallets used by DAOs, DeFi protocols, or multisig treasuries often hold large amounts of ETH.
+Any unexpected movement of funds — either a spike or drop — may indicate:

 - Private key compromise,
 - Automation bugs,
 - Exploits or misconfigurations.

 ## Solution
-The trap monitors ETH balance over consecutive blocks.
-If a change of 5% or more is detected (up or down), it triggers a custom alert handler to log the anomaly or initiate a reaction.
+The trap monitors the ETH balance of a user-defined target address over time.
+If the balance changes by 5% or more (up or down), it triggers a response contract which logs or reacts to the anomaly.

 ## Trap Logic